 Ambigara Chowdaiah Adhyayana Peeta

-Ambigara Chowdaiah Adhyayana Peeta was setup in Mangalore University with the financial support of Government of Karnataka.
-The Statute of the Peeta was approved by the Governor on 27.04.2012.
-The Peeta operates with the objectives of study and research (1) on vachanas of Ambigara Chowdaiah and, (2) on traditional fishermen community in the region.
+Ambigara Chowdaiah Adhyayana Peetha was setup in Mangalore University with the financial support of Government of Karnataka.
+The Statute of the Peetha was approved by the Governor on 27.04.2012.
+The Peetha operates with the objectives of study and research (1) on vachanas of Ambigara Chowdaiah and, (2) on traditional fishermen community in the region.

-Guided by the Advisory Committee, the Peeta seeks to
+Guided by the Advisory Committee, the Peetha seeks to

 - Bring out the nuances of Vachanas, its contemporary relevance and significance with special reference to vachanas of Ambigara Chowdaiah